In this blog post, I review India Tree Dark Muscovado Sugar sourced from Mauritius by India Tree Gourmet Spices & Specialties, based in Seattle.

 The clarified syrup is heated in an evaporator.
 As the juice concentrates, sugar crystals form.
 A series of evaporators contain sugar at a different stage of refinement.
 The first sugar to be produced in the evaporation process is demerara.
 The second is light muscovado, and the last is dark muscovado.
 The dark sugars contain the most molasses.

 Once the sugar has reached the desired stage, dark muscovado, light muscovado, and demerara are centrifuged to separate the crystals.
 The moist brown sugars go to a conditioning tower, where they are blasted with air to dry it out.

-India Tree Dark Muscovado comes in a small bag and a large canister.
+India Tree Dark Muscovado is sold in a one-pound chef pack and a 2.8-pound canister.
 Visit India Tree Amazon Store here.